abhisuri97/NotifyMe/README.md

 #AbhiBot

-A simple way to keep track of your group chats without looking at every message thru @mentions.
+A simple way to keep track of your group chats without looking at every message.
+You can mute busy group chats, but still be notified when you are needed thru @mentions.
 Simply add “Abhibot Suriwat” to your group chat and type `/help-abhibot` to get started.

 ##Basic usage